AntoniaBajic/AntoniaBajic/README.md

-### Hi, I am Software Developer working in IT industry. :woman_technologist:
+### Hi :wave:, I am Software Developer working in IT industry. :woman_technologist:

 Graduated at FESB,University of Split. :woman_student: